Waste of Industries: A Guide to Definitions, Types, & Solutions

 • Aluminum hydroxide into flame-retardant plastics.

-Waste Optima specializes in these waste-to-value approaches, building networks of buyers for materials that would otherwise be discarded.
+Waste Optima specializes industrial recycling and reuse solutions for manufacturers, building networks of buyers for materials that would otherwise be discarded.

 Where Does Industrial Waste Go?